eugeniop/blog/_posts/2017-11-25-controlling-a-nest-thermostat-with-sms.markdown

 * NEST doesn't appear to offer `refresh_tokens` (couldn't find it in the docs).
 This means that eventually, calls to their API will fail as tokens get expired.
 In this case, you just subscribe again.
 But this is an area for further investigation.

 * I'd like to add a phone verification step.
 As it is today, it should be fine, but one extra verification step via a OTP would not hurt.
+This will likely be a followup version.

+### Update (Nov 27)

+* Fixed a few typos
+* Expanded on use of `id_token` in `/callback`